What makes Kristy's Cottage different from the other bazillion blogs you could be reading right now?

 The short and sweet version:

-Kristy's Cottage is a natural living, lifestyle blog that provides encouraging, holistic content for mothers, ministry wives, and women from many walks of life.
+Kristy’s Cottage is a lifestyle blog that provides holistic mentoring for living and loving well.

 I wear a lot of hats, including being a pastor's wife, homeschooling mom, and a pretty ambitious work-at-home mom!